linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/03 Insurance Collars and Other Strategies.md

 # FIGURE 2

 Payoff to owning a house and owning insurance.
-We assume a  $25,000 deductible and a$ 200,000 house, with the policy costing 15,000.
+We assume a  \$25,000 deductible and a\$ 200,000 house, with the policy costing 15,000.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/02abefd4-2dfe-4fd1-a4bc-6204fb633ac1/43ecf01eb42e60dc5671a5e012caa2fe7cf8b5913748343ac0353704af53ce5b.jpg)